From January 1, 2023, the amount for an annual visa and residence permit increases to 115,810 CZK

-In accordance with the decree of the Government of the Czech Republic, from July 1, 2022, the minimum for living in the Existenční minimum is increased from 2,740 to 2,980 kroons.
-In practice, this means an increase in the minimum amount required to obtain or extend a student visa or residence permit in the Czech Republic for a year from 101,343 kroons (~4,147 €) to 110,260 kroons (~4,457 €).
+The amount of financial security in the Czech Republic.
+In accordance with the decree of the Government of the Czech Republic, from January 1, 2023, the so-called minimum for living (Czech.
+Existenční minimum) increases from 2,980 to 3,130 crowns.
+In practice, this means an increase in the minimum required amount for obtaining or extending a student visa or residence permit for a year from 110,260 kronor (~4,555 €) to 115,810 kronor (~4,785 €).

-The last time the minimum for survival was increased on April 1, 2022, but due to the unprecedented level of inflation in 2022 and the need to provide more citizens with benefits, it was decided to increase the standards.
+Last time, the minimum for survival was increased six months ago, but due to the unprecedented level of inflation in 2022 and the need to provide more citizens with benefits, it was decided to increase the standards.
 Until 2022, they held on for 8 years from 2012, but the Czech Republic made a huge economic leap, wages rose sharply.

 15násobku částky existenčního minima, jestliže má pobyt na území přesáhnout dobu 30 dnů, s tím, že tato částka se za každý celý měsíc předpokládaného pobytu na území zvyšuje o 2násobek částky existenčního minima,

-15 minimum survival sums if the stay in the territory of the Czech Republic must exceed the period of 30 days, with the condition that the amount is increased by 2 minimum survival sums for each month of stay
+15 amounts of the minimum for survival, if the stay in the territory of the Czech Republic should exceed the period of 30 days, with the condition that the amount increases by 2 amounts of the minimum for survival for each month of stay